rangle/ngCourse2/handout/redux/reducers_as_state_management.md

 new state along to the next reducer.

 Reducers should be side-effect free.
 This means that they should not modify things outside of their own scope.
-The should simply compute the next application state as a pure function of the reducer's arguments.
+They should simply compute the next application state as a pure function of the reducer's arguments.

 For this reason, side-effect causing operations, such as